TimOelrichs/doublecherryGB-libretro/README.md

 ### How to

-You can download the core via RetroArch Online-Updater on Windows, Linux and Android.
+You can download the core via RetroArch Online-Updater on Windows, Linux, Android and IOS.
+For Android make sure to use the retroarch APK from retroarch.com and not the GooglePlay Version.
 To emulate up to 16 units, use the core options in your frontend.

 <br>